rackspace/runway/docs/source/cfngin/migrating.rst

 Blueprints
 **********

-All components available in Stacker_ 1.7.0 are available in Runway's CFNgin at the same path within ``runway.cfngin``.
+All components available in Stacker_ 1.7.0 are available in Runway's CFNgin at the same path within ``r4y.cfngin``.

 .. rubric:: Example
 .. code-block:: python